GuanceCloud/guance-docs/docs/en/monitoring/monitor-internal.md

 ## 4. No Data Judgment Logic

-Because Guance Cloud is a platform based on time series data, unlike non-asset management software, there is an asset list summary table.
+Because Guance is a platform based on time series data, unlike non-asset management software, there is an asset list summary table.
 In fact, we can only think of "existence" with queriable data, and we can't know "which objects don't exist".

 > Suppose I have a box with pencils and erasers in it.
 >